wdi-sf-fall/notes/week_00_prep_work/intro_to_git/ReadMe.md

 Have you ever worked on a paper or any document collaboratively with others?
 What have you noticed?
 What was the workflow like?
 What did work, what didn't?

 Now enter software programming.
 Programming is a highly team based activity.
 That's why I love programming: A project is always more fun when you’ve got friends working with you.
 Sometimes very large teams work on a single project.
-Google: 'how many engineers work on Mac OS".
+We as developers need tools that support collaborative working.
+Enter **Version Control Systems**.

 **What is version control, and why should you care?**

-So how do you collaborate in software projects, and what are some useful workflows and best practices?
+So how do you collaborate in software projects?

 In the most fundamental way, version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.